diodechain/website/_posts/2020-02-17-diode-february-update.md

 ### Uptime Monitor

 While were developing the BlockQuick clients and making further changes we're keeping score based on the uptime of deployed devices.
 For this we have created a [prenet status dashboard](/status/) that keeps track of the uptime of two selected devices.
-Over the coming weeks as we roll out new releases this will be our continous score board.
+Over the coming weeks as we roll out new releases this will be our continuous score board.

 ![](../assets/img/blog/feb_status.png "Status Monitor")